jameshughes89/cs102/src/site/topics/exceptions/exceptions.rst

 Catching Different Exception Types
 ==================================

-* If it is possible that the code we are trying may throw different types of exceptions, we can have a catch for each
+* It is possible that the code being called may throw different exception types
+* These can be individually caught and handled accordingly
 * The general idea is as follows

 .. code-block:: java